Covariance Estimation for Matrix-variate Data via Fixed-rank Core Covariance Geometry: Introduction

-Finally, using the geometry of $\calC_{p_1,p_2,r}$, we propose a partial-isotropy core shrinkage estimator ($\PICSE$) in Section \ref{sec6}, assuming the covariance model in (\ref{sec1.eq2}) on the data.
+Finally, using the geometry of $\calC_{p_1,p_2,r}$, we propose a partial-isotropy core shrinkage estimator ($\PICSE$) in Section \ref{sec6}, assuming the covariance model in (\ref{sec1.eq2}) for the data.
 This answers the open question posed by \cite{hoff2023} on how a partial-isotropy core can be incorporated into estimating $\Sigma$.
 We provide an alternating minimization procedure of the negative log-likelihood in the parameters $(K^{1/2},A,\lambda)$ given in (\ref{sec1.eq2}) to compute $\PICSE$.
 In updating $A$, we leverage the curvature of the objective function on $\calC_{p_1,p_2,r}$ via second-order Riemannian manifold optimization using the results in Section \ref{sec5.3}, with some suitable retraction.
-In Section \ref{sec7}, we numerically illustrate that $\PICSE$ outperforms existing covariance estimators for matrix-variate data, and some baseline methods.
+In Section \ref{sec7}, we numerically illustrate that $\PICSE$ outperforms existing covariance estimators for matrix-variate data, and an ad hoc estimator.